pytorch/pytorch/docs/cpp/source/notes/maybe_owned.rst

 So, general rules of thumb:

-- When in doubt, don’t use ``MaybeOwned<Tensor>`` at all - in particular, prefer introducing it it in code that doesn’t use it already.
+- When in doubt, don’t use ``MaybeOwned<Tensor>`` at all - in particular, prefer avoiding using it in code that doesn’t use it already.
 New usage should only be introduced when critical (and demonstrable) performance gains result.

 - When modifying or calling code that already uses ``MaybeOwned<Tensor>``, remember